tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - they suggest irAEs can be broken into 2 categories: true irAEs (T cells activated against tumor and normal cells, theoretically this wanes after ICBs are stopped) and induction/exacerbation of paraneoplastic syndromes triggered by ICB (remote effects of cancer not caused by tumor/metastases, like immune response against tumor with cross-reaction of antibodies between tumor and self), **I don't really understand the difference between these two types here**
 # On the specificity of protein-protein interactions in the context of disorder
  - **trying to find evidence for relation between hydrophobicity and cross-reactivity: bring up idea of transcriptional (co)activators being non-specific due to hydrophobicity, and negative charge (perhaps unhelpful with negatively charged DNA)**
+# Outcome and treatment-related adverse events of combined immune checkpoint inhibition with flipped dosing in a real-world cohort of 79 patients with metastasized melanoma
+ - changing dosages to minimize irAEs while keeping anti-tumor response
 # Overcoming immune checkpoint blockade resistance in solid tumors with intermittent ITK inhibition
  - dampening TCR signaling with ITK inhibitor can confer ICB sensitivity to ICB resistant solid tumors
+# Pan-MHC and cross-species prediction of T cell receptor-antigen binding
+ - new AI assisted method
 # Patient HLA class I genotype influences cancer response to checkpoint blockade immunotherapy
 ## Abstract
  - HLA-I loci heterozygosity associated with better survival (3 major HLA-I genes: A-C)